Bain & Company: Corporate culture

-Bain & Company is known for being secretive.
+Bain & Company is known for being secretive about its work and clientele.
 The firm was referred to as the "KGB of Consulting in the 1980s."
 Clients are given codenames.
 Employees must sign nondisclosure contracts, promising not to reveal client names, and are required to adhere to a "code of confidentiality."

 Bain employees are sometimes called "Bainies."
 It was originally a pejorative term but was adopted by employees as an affectionate term.
 According to Fortune, were Bain & Company a person, "it would be articulate, attractive, meticulously well groomed, and exceedingly charming.
 It would exude Southern gentility.
 But it would also be a shrewd, intensely ambitious strategist, totally in control."

 Bain is often placed among the top best places to work in annual rankings by Glassdoor and Consulting Magazine.
+Bain has an active LGBT employee group called Pride (formerly BGLAD), and has been highly ranked as a firm for LGBT people.

-Bain primarily hires people with MBAs from business schools, but it is one of the first firms to hire consultants with a bachelor's degree.
+Bain hires many people with MBAs from business schools, and was one of the first firms to hire consultants with a bachelor's degree.
 The firm is organized primarily by geographic office, with each location acting somewhat independently.
 It also has a mix of overlapping functional (such as M&A, technology, or loyalty) and industry (financial services, healthcare, etc.) teams.
 An elected worldwide managing director is allowed up to three three-year terms under the firm's bylaws.